nzewdie12/cloud-notes/01-networking-basics/communication-principles.md

 3. Network : This layer provied services to exhange the individual pieces of data over the network betweeen identified end devices.
 2. Data Link : This layer protocols describe methods for exchanging data frames between devices over a common media.
 1. Physical : This layer protocols describe the mechanical electrical ... means to activeate, maintain and de-activeate physical connections for a bit transmission to and from a netwokr device.

+- The TCP/IP application layer includes several protocols that provide specific functionality to a variety of end user applications.
+The OSI model Layers 5, 6, and 7 are used as references for application software developers and vendors to produce applications that operate on networks.
+- Both the TCP/IP and OSI models are commonly used when referring to protocols at various layers.
+Because the OSI model separates the data link layer from the physical layer, it is commonly used when referring to these lower layers.